logrhythm/EZ-Cloud/frontend/src/store/mainStore/templates/README.md

         fileOptions: { // For file type.
           dropIn: false, // Do we drop the file content into a specific location on the disk.
 If False, the content is left as is in the field, just like a multiline string.
           dropInPath: '', // Where on the disk to drop the file to
-          valueInConfig: '' // Path or file name to use as the value for the field },
+          valueInConfig: '', // Path or file name to use as the value for the field
+          maxFileSize: null // Maximum file size, in bytes.
+Ignored if not set (or set to null) },
         description: '', // Markdown formatted documentation
         required: false, // Toggles the "Required" flag in the UI